open-feature/.github/templates/READMEs/README.md

 This can be a new repository or included in [the existing contrib repository](https://github.com/open-feature/<!--TODO: your language-->-sdk-contrib) available under the OpenFeature organization.
 Implement your own hook by conforming to the `Hook interface`.
 To satisfy the interface, all methods (`Before`/`After`/`Finally`/`Error`) need to be defined.
-To avoid defining empty functions make use of the `UnimplementedHook` struct (which already implements all the empty functions).
+To avoid defining empty functions, make use of the `UnimplementedHook` struct (which already implements all the empty functions).

 <!-- TODO: code example of hook implementation -->